 The program you choose can absolutely affect your chances of landing a great first job and making a name for yourself in this highly competitive field.

-Meet our instructor, hear from our students, and discover why Herzing is, hands down, your best choice for broadcasting training in Winnipeg.
+Discover why Herzing is, hands down, your best choice for broadcasting training.

-1. Courses Cover 11 Different Broadcasting and Communication Skills
+1. Courses Cover many Different Broadcasting and Communication Skills

 This is one of the most unique and important aspects of Herzing's Broadcasting and Media Communications program.
 The goal of this training is to prepare students for as many different broadcasting roles as possible—so you'll understand every aspect of the business and have maximum job options after college.

-We've achieved this goal by designing a program that covers 11 different broadcasting skill areas, including:
+We've achieved this goal by designing a program that covers a wide range of broadcasting skill areas, including:

 ☑️ Sales and promotions